nathanfx330/YT-Ledger/README.md

 -   **Batch Processing:** Process multiple YouTube playlists and single video URLs/IDs in one go.
 -   **Video Archiving:** Download videos, thumbnails, subtitles, and `.info.json` metadata files.
--   **Intelligent Archiving:** Uses an archive file to keep track of downloaded videos and avoid re-downloading.
 -   **High-Quality Downloads:** Automatically selects the best video and audio formats and merges them for resolutions like 1080p and higher.
 -   **Multi-Format Reporting:**
     -   **Excel (`.xlsx`):** A spreadsheet with video details and embedded thumbnails.